learn-co-students/model-class-methods-lab-v-000/README.md

 For example, you don't want to use JavaScript to build a computer for flying to the Moon.
-JavaScript doesn't have very good decimal precision and, at distances as far as the Moon, getting a number off in the hundred-thousandths point after the decimal is the difference between landing on that celestial orb or taking a long trip through nothing, forever.
+JavaScript doesn't have very good decimal precision and, at distances as far as the Moon, getting a number off in the hundred-thousandths place after the decimal is the difference between landing on that celestial orb or taking a long trip through nothing, forever.